 States with Recreational Programs -Some states allow adult use, commonly referred to as a recreational marijuana program.
 Without a physician’s recommendation, individuals over 21 years of age have the ability to purchase marijuana at a state licensed dispensary.

-States with Marijuana Program Need a State Licensing Process
+States with a Marijuana Program Need a State Licensing Process

 You’ll need to decide what kind of marijuana business you’re interested in